 That was the example of how a father should be.
 Someone who becomes a part on his child’s everyday life, who is not just the one who supplies him with food and shelter, but gives him love, care and time.
 Someone who plays, does activities with him.
 Who is active in his child’s life.
 Someone who understands him.
 Are you following his example?

-And then a dream appeared, not just ones, but over and over again.
+And then a dream appeared, not just once, but over and over again.
 A disturbing, traumatic dream: He was sacrificing his son.

 And so, he went to his son and asked him: “Oh my beloved son, I’ve seen this dream…take a look.
 What do you think about it?”.